Skip to main content

 “The Jauhar will happen at the Senapati Mahal.”
 Sajjan Bai agreed.

-That night, Jiwa took out her almost new wedding attire.
-She stared at the threads hand woven with love.
+That night, Jiwa took out her almost-new wedding attire.
+She stared at the thread hand-woven with love.
 The jewellery belonged to her mother.
 She trailed her hand above them and stopped at her box of vermilion.
 There were voices in the corridor.
 She grew alarmed.
-Sound of yet another cannonball that was hurtled at the invincible walls.
-Reaching the threshold she heard her husband talk to his mother.
+The sound of yet another cannonball that was hurtled at the invincible walls.
+Reaching the threshold, she heard her husband talk to his mother.

-“They have nearly sixty thousand and we a mere eight Maasa, we needed more manpower.”
+“They have nearly sixty thousand, and we have a mere eight Maasa; we needed more manpower.”
 He was saying to her.

 Jiwa stood in the dark and stared back at her wedding wear.
-Then at his saffron attire, she had hand stitched to gift him in a hurry.
+Then, at his saffron attire, she had a hand-stitched gift for him in a hurry.
 She had made up her mind.

 “ What are you doing?”
-Fatta frowned watching his wife keep back her jewellery in the box.
+Fatta frowned, watching his wife keep her jewellery in the box.

 “ I made this for you.”
 She smiled.
 He saw the saffron of sacrifice against her promises of red.
 His heart sank.